RibbonCommunications/webrtc-distant-js/how-it-works/distant-protocol.md

 }
 ```

 > Note: An ERROR or CLOSED status always means that the session is ended and can no longer be reached.
-CLOSED is used when the session was closed as result of a normal user operation, ERROR is used in other cases.
+CLOSED is used when the session was closed as result of a normal user operation, and ERROR is used in other cases.

 #### 5 - Sending custom messages